 There are a couple of kinds of "free memory".
-The most common is the amount of memory immediately available without reclaiming memory already in use.
-That is the size of the free pages queue plus some other reserved pages.
-This amount is exported by the vm.stats.vm.v\free\count sysctl(8), shown, for instance, by top(1).
-Another kind of "free memory" is the total amount of virtual memory available to userland processes, which depends on the sum of swap space and usable memory.
+One kind is the amount of memory immediately available without paging anything else out.
+That is approximately the size of cache queue + size of free queue (with a derating factor, depending upon system tuning).
+Another kind of "free memory" is the total amount of VM space.
+That can be complex, but is dependent upon the amount of swap space and memory.
 Other kinds of "free memory" descriptions are also possible, but it is relatively useless to define these, but rather it is important to make sure that the paging rate is kept low, and to avoid running out of swap space.